Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Todd Finnerty, Psy.D.is a consultant for the Ohio Rehabilitation Services Commission reviewing Social Security Disability claims.
 Dr. Finnerty also has a private practice in Columbus, OH and is the president of a continuing education company for mental health professionals.
 Dr. Finnerty earned his BA from Niagara University in NY and his Psy.D. from Forest Institute in Missouri.
 He is active on Twitter as @DrFinnerty.

 Catherine A. Gaw, Psy.D. is a clinical psychologist specializing in the evaluation and treatment of children, adolescents and families at the Cleveland Clinic.
 In addition to working with trauma, behavioral and emotional difficulties, Dr. Gaw has expertise in the area of autism spectrum disorders.
 She develops and conducts social thinking skills groups for children and teens on the autism spectrum and co-facilitates a multidisciplinary healthy lifestyle treatment program, Fit Youth, designed for families of overweight children and teens.
-She is a member of the American Psychological Association, APA Divisions 53 and 31, American Orthopsychiatric Association, Autism Society of America, Play Therapy Association and president for the Cleveland Psychological Association.
+She is a member of the American Psychological Association, APA Divisions 53 and 31, American Orthopsychiatric Association, Autism Society of America, Play Therapy Association and past president for the Cleveland Psychological Association.
 Dr. Gaw’s involvement with the OPA includes membership on the Advocacy, LGBT, Membership and Education committees as well as the Oral History Project and the board of the Foundation for Psychology In Ohio.

 Robin Graff-Reed, Ph.D., Psychology in the Workplace Network Representative